 Barriers to Treatment

-Statistically, ethnic minorities tend to utilize mental health services less frequently than White, middle-class Americans (Alegría et al., 2008; Richman, Kohn-Wood, & Williams, 2007).
+Statistically, BIPOC individuals tend to utilize mental health services less frequently than white, middle-class Americans (Alegría et al., 2008; Richman, Kohn-Wood, & Williams, 2007).
 Why is this so?
 Perhaps the reason has to do with access and availability of mental health services.
-Ethnic minorities and individuals of low socioeconomic status (SES) report that barriers to services include lack of insurance, transportation, and time (Thomas & Snowden, 2002).
-However, researchers have found that even when income levels and insurance variables are taken into account, ethnic minorities are far less likely to seek out and utilize mental health services.
+Ethnically marginalized groups and individuals of low socioeconomic status (SES) report that barriers to services include lack of insurance, transportation, and time (Thomas & Snowden, 2002).
+However, researchers have found that even when income levels and insurance variables are taken into account, BIPOC individuals are far less likely to seek out and utilize mental health services.
 And when access to mental health services is comparable across ethnic and racial groups, differences in service utilization remain (Richman et al., 2007).

-In a study involving thousands of women, it was found that the prevalence rate of anorexia was similar across different races, but that bulimia nervosa was more prevalent among Hispanic and African American women when compared with non-Hispanic whites (Marques et al., 2011).
-Although they have similar or higher rates of eating disorders, Hispanic and African American women with these disorders tend to seek and engage in treatment far less than Caucasian women.
-These findings suggest ethnic disparities in access to care, as well as clinical and referral practices that may prevent Hispanic and African American women from receiving care, which could include lack of bilingual treatment, stigma, fear of not being understood, family privacy, and lack of education about eating disorders.
+In a study involving thousands of women, it was found that the prevalence rate of anorexia was similar across different races, but that bulimia nervosa was more prevalent among Hispanic and Black women when compared with non-Hispanic whites (Marques et al., 2011).
+Although they have similar or higher rates of eating disorders, Hispanic and African American women with these disorders tend to seek and engage in treatment far less than white women.
+These findings suggest ethnic disparities in access to care, as well as clinical and referral practices that may prevent Hispanic and Black women from receiving care, which could include lack of bilingual treatment, stigma, fear of not being understood, family privacy, and lack of education about eating disorders.

 Additionally, people belonging to ethnic groups that already report concerns about prejudice and discrimination are less likely to seek services for a mental illness because they view it as an additional stigma (Gary, 2005; Townes, Cunningham, & Chavez-Korell, 2009; Scott, McCoy, Munson, Snowden, & McMillen, 2011).
 For example, in one recent study of 462 older Korean Americans (over the age of 60) many participants reported suffering from depressive symptoms.
 However, 71% indicated they thought depression was a sign of personal weakness, and 14% reported that having a mentally ill family member would bring shame to the family (Jang, Chiriboga, & Okazaki, 2009).